dansheffler/dtsheffler.com/_teaching/phi435/syllabus.md

 -----------------------------------------------------------------------
 Learning Outcome                        Assessment
 --------------------------------------- -------------------------------
-To gain an understanding of the primary Reading Quizzes questions, terminology, and theories in ancient and medieval philosophy
+To gain an understanding of the primary Reading Quizzes, Defenses questions, terminology, and theories in nineteenth and twentieth century philosophy

-To learn to carefully read              Reading Quizzes philosophical texts
+To learn to carefully read              Reading Quizzes, Defenses philosophical texts

-To gain the capacity to communicate     Midterm and Final Papers difficult philosophical thinking in clear, concise prose.
+To gain the capacity to communicate     Final Paper, difficult philosophical thinking in     Defenses clear, concise prose.
 -----------------------------------------------------------------------